occiviccoders/covid-response-OC/README.md

 * Clone this repo.
 * Make sure you have NPM, and run `npm install`.
-* There is a node file to scrape data from the OC Public Health website, that's currently manually run with the `npm run get` command.
+* There is a node file to get data from the OC Public Health Dashboard and California Open Data Portal, which is currently manually run with the `npm run get` command.
 This copies data into `assets/js/db.js`.
 * After running, I sanity check the data, then run the following command to write out the frontend javascript and json files `npm run write`.
 This copies data into `assets/js/data.js` and `assets/js/currentData.json`.
 It's a messy process, but a quick and dirty solution for having no back end, with much room for improvement.
 * I made a script to push the data to github `npm run push`.